''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 CLIMATE AND PACE

 Warm, sunny days are the norm, and by visiting at this time of year we avoid the very hot summer temperatures.
 Rain is rare at this time.
 The average maximum daytime temperature is around 25˚C. On some days breakfast will be taken at 8am, allowing time for productive pre-breakfast walks in hotel grounds.
 On other days breakfast will be at 7am so that we can get into the field earlier.
 Basic fitness is all that is required.
 Short walks will be taken on level ground at a sensible pace.
-Full days will be spent in the field, but on hotter days there will be a longer break in the middle of the day.
+Full days will be spent in the field, but on hotter days we will take a siesta.

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with one night at the Majan Hotel in Muscat, two nights at the Qit-bit Hotel, four nights at the Hilton Hotel in Salalah and five nights at the Majan Hotel, Muscat.
-All hotels are of good or excellent standard, with good food, except at Qit-bit, which is simple but clean.
+Full board accommodation is provided, with three nights at the Majan Hotel in Muscat, one night at the Thumrayt Hotel, six nights at the Hilton Salalah Resort and three nights at the back at the Majan Hotel in Muscat.
+All hotels are of good or excellent standard, except at Thumrayt, which is simple but clean.
 All rooms are en suite.
-Picnic lunches will be the norm, although we will occasionally have lunch in restaurants.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 26th, ending with breakfast on 7th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, internal flights and international flights.
+All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 30th, ending with breakfast on 12th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, internal flights and international flights.

 WHAT IS NOT INCLUDED